cgirvin72/call-center-pipeline/docs/METHODOLOGY.md

 A separate validation step also confirmed that **agents missing from the org-chart reference table are never silently dropped.** In the synthetic dataset, 4 of 103 agents had no current manager assignment (simulating a stale HR export after a team transfer).
 Rather than excluding their call volume from totals — which would quietly understate team performance without anyone noticing — those records are flagged `UNMAPPED_ORG_CHART_GAP` and surfaced as their own data-quality line item.
 This was a real lesson from the original system: a silent `INNER JOIN` against an incomplete reference table is a bug that doesn't announce itself until someone notices the numbers don't add up.

+The full validation narrative behind this finding, including how it first surfaced through a reporting-layer calculated field and the daily call volume it would have affected if left unresolved, is documented in [`docs/qa-validation.md`](qa-validation.md).

 ---

 ## Modeling Realistic Agent Variation